 5 Tips to Make The Best Instagram Live Video

-Photo by Luke van Zyl on Unsplash
+Photo by Luke van Zyl on Unsplash.

-With live video, when you make a mistake or take a false step there is no editing to help you seem more suave.
-There are so many possibilities with Live video – that means you have to take a moment to think about what would best serve the brand.
+With live video, when you make a mistake or take a false step there is no editing to help you smooth out the kinks.
+There are so many possibilities with live video, but that means you have to take a moment to prioritize what would best serve the brand.
 Is it a behind the scenes look at the production of your product?
-Maybe it’s an interview with a member of the team?
+Maybe it’s an interview with a member of the team.
 We are at the forefront of digital marketing, so push the boundaries, get creative!
 But make sure you know what you are doing before you start.

 It can be anything from a coupon to a piece of advice.
 Anything that will make more people tune in and be exposed to your brand is helpful.
-As I said before, an Instagram Live video can be classified as an event.
-Reward your viewers for watching and they will continue to come back for more.
-Many brands use instagram live to hype up a promotion, but what really helps to sell the brand is offering incentives.
+An Instagram Live video can be classified as an event.
+Reward your viewers for watching, and they will continue to come back for more.
+Many brands use Instagram Live to hype up a promotion, but what really helps to sell the brand is offering incentives.

-5. Q&A SESSIONS
+5. Q&A Sessions

 Marques Brownlee, or better known as MKBHD, broadcasted a live Q&A on October 26th to his massive 5 million followers — and it proved to be an extremely effective way to grow.
 The day he went live on YouTube, he talked with his audience and answered any questions they might have, he actually gained more subscribers and views than he would have by posting a normal video to his page.